 Every organization consists of diverse user communities that operate in different functional roles.
 These user communities perform different tasks and office functions using various resources that you provide through user mobile devices.
 Users might work from home or in remote offices using mobile devices that you provide.
 Or, users might use personal mobile devices, which allows them to access tools that are subject to certain security compliance rules.

-With more user communities using mobile devices, Enterprise Mobility Management (EMM) becomes critical to prevent data leak and to enforce organizational security restrictions.
-In order for efficient and more sophisticated mobile device management, you can categorize your user communities.
+With more user communities using mobile devices, Enterprise Mobility Management (EMM) becomes critical to prevent a data leak and to enforce organizational security restrictions.
+For efficient and more sophisticated mobile device management, you can categorize your user communities.
 Doing so simplifies the mapping of users to resources and ensures that the right security policies apply to the right users.